xunne899/tgc16-project-1/README.md

 #### 2.2.a.
 User Goals
 * Targeted Audience: Public,Schools and Government Bodies
 * Users are able to find their desired recycling bin location using the web search function
-* Users are able to locate various types of recycling bin (main, lighting, electronic, second hand )
+* Users are able to locate various types of recycling bin (main, lighting, electronic, second hand)
+* Users are able to obtain recycling information

 #### 2.2.b.
 Organisation's Goals
 * Able to provide relevant recycling information and knowledge to the public